crftwr/keyhac-mac/docs/api_reference.md

 - Window
 - Button

 UIElement has attributes like "AXParent", "AXChildren", "AXRole", "AXPosition" and so on.
-You can get these attribute values by getAttributeValue().
-And you can also set some of these attribute values by setAttributeValue().
+You can get these attribute values by get_attribute_value().
+And you can also set some of these attribute values by set_attribute_value().

-You can also interact with UIElements using performAction().
-For example, you can click buttons by `elm.performAction("AXPress")`.
+You can also interact with UIElements using perform_action().
+For example, you can click buttons by `elm.perform_action("AXPress")`.

 It is a wrapper of macOS's accessibility object.